dsyer/sagan-wiki/Run-the-site-locally.md

 #### Option 3: Run directly from within the IDE

-Assuming that you have followed the instructions to [[use an IDE]], you can easily run the application by opening the `sagan.app.site.ApplicationConfiguration` class and executing it's `main()` method.
+Assuming that you have followed the instructions to [[use an IDE]], you can easily run the application by opening the `sagan.SiteMain` class and executing it's `main()` method.

 ### Next steps